Chocolate Machines & Production Lines

 Chocolate Coating Machines

-How Chocolate Is Made: Key Production Stages
+Chocolate Production Stages

 1. Fat and Chocolate Melting

-2. Grinding and Pre-Refining
+2. Chopping and Pre-Grinding

 3. Refining